 Simply, it’s a gradual process that leads you to your actual goal in a healthy way.

-If you don’t do it gradually and cut your calorie intake excessively, it might result in many health issues such as gallstones, constipation, dehydration, nausea among others.
+If you don’t do it gradually and cut your calorie intake excessively, it might result in many health issues such as gallstones, constipation, dehydration, and nausea among others.

 But the ideal number of calories you should cut down using a calorie deficit method ranges from 500 to 1,000 calories.